cagnulein/QZCompanionNordictrackTreadmill/README.md

 treadmill incline as you run or bike through virtual worlds; or, you can choose to load a GPX file in QZ and have the treadmill follow the incline recorded in the file.

-**New Feature:** We are adding QZ Companion support for more iFit-enabled/iFit-embedded NordicTrack or Pro-Form treadmills and bikes with built-in Android tablet and will update this document as models are tested and confirmed to work.

 **Disclaimer**: We have tested this solution on a few models of NordicTrack treadmills and bikes starting with the NordicTrack Commercial 2950 (2021 model) treadmill with a built-in 22" touchscreen.
 However, it should work on any iFit-enabled/iFit-embedded NordicTrack or Pro-Form treadmill with built-in Android tablet.
 Refer to
 <https://www.ifit.com/equipment/treadmills> and <https://www.ifit.com/equipment/bikes> for available models.
+We are adding QZ Companion support for more iFit-enabled/iFit-embedded
+NordicTrack or Pro-Form treadmills and bikes and will update this document as models are tested and confirmed to work.

 **Important**: Please let us know if you get QZ Companion to work on your treadmill or bike so we can add it to the list of compatible machines.